bujosa/capella-b/README.md

 # Capella-B
-This is a sample project on pubsub, express, jwt and middlewares.
+This is a sample project about pubsub, express, jwt and middlewares.

 ## Available Scripts